 Applications are invited from artists who are Australian citizens, aged 18-35.
 Where several suitably qualified persons are identified, preference may be given to applicants residing in or originating from the Darling Downs region.
 The Trustees reserve the right not to award a bursary in a particular year if, in their opinion, there is no suitably qualified applicant.

-This years Brian Boak Bursary recipient is Sam Nester.
+This last Brian Boak Bursary recipient was Sam Nester.
 To find out more about Mr Nester and his upcoming plans, click here

 Previous Brian Boak Bursary recipients include: